 Preschool Program Overview

 The Early Childhood Center is a developmental preschool which serves to provide early intervention for children ages three to five.
 The purpose of a developmental program is to allow educational opportunities for children who may exhibit delays in the areas of speech/language, cognitive/pre-academic, social, or motor development.
 Classroom activities are based on a curriculum framework focusing on development of literacy, math, and socialization skills.
 Eligibility for the Title I preschool is determined by screening results.
 The full day preschool program is based on eligibility for the free and reduced priced lunch program.
 Call 816-736-5324 to schedule a screening appointment .

 Our Title I class size averages 12-16 children with one certified early childhood teacher and one classroom paraprofessional.
-There are currently eight Title I classrooms within the preschool.
+There are currently six Title I classrooms within the preschool.
 The classes contain a mix of children ages three to five.
 Classes meet four days a week on Monday, Tuesday, Wednesday, and Thursday.
 School start and end times for the Early Childhood Center are 9:30am-12:30pm and 1:20pm-4:20pm.
 Transportation is provided through the Liberty School District.
 Attendance session is determined by transportation address.

 Special Education services are provided for children who qualify for assistance based on their Individual Education Program (IEP).
-There are a variety of early childhood special education professionals such as early childhood special education teachers, speech-language patholigists, occupational therapists, and physical therapists, to support individual needs of children.
+There are a variety of early childhood special education professionals such as early childhood special education teachers, speech-language pathologists, occupational therapists, and physical therapists, to support individual needs of children.

 Liberty MO Parents as Teachers Overview